“How many glasses of water should I drink?” is one of the most common health questions — and one of the most confusing.

 Hydration after 60 is about responsiveness, not discipline.

 Some days require more fluids than others.
-Thirst, urine color, energy, and comfort after activity provide better guidance than a fixed rule.
+Thirst, urine color, energy levels, and comfort after activity often provide clearer guidance than a fixed rule.

 The Bottom Line